Follow the International System of Units (SI) as a guide for units of measurement.

 If something looks as if it could have been taken from another source, query the text or image (and it never hurts to cross-check via Google).
 If there is a substantial amount of someone else’s material used without credit (=not original), then question its value/avoid using it.

-Use the English equivalent (Germany, not Deutschland) and list any sequence of names in alphabetical order.
+Use the English-language equivalent (Germany, not Deutschland) and list any sequence of names in alphabetical order.

 - Friday, 16 January 2004 (not 16th January)